15 essential employee engagement survey questions

 Make sure to construct the surveys so that each question focuses on just one topic or subject and then phrase the questions so they mean the same thing to all respondents.
 If your questions are vague, it may create responses that are not accurate and therefore unusable.

 For example, a question might be "Do you find your work interesting?"
-Since "interesting" may mean something different to different employees, this may elicit a "no" response.
+Since "interesting" may mean something different to various employees, this may elicit a "no" response.
 An alternative question could be, "What aspects of your work do you find the most fulfilling?"

 Figure out question themes